The dangers of dogs swallowing things they shouldn't

-What sort of things get stuck?
+What sort of things ‘get stuck’?

-Socks, pants, needles and thread and other materials, can cause a physical obstruction if they ball up, or can unravel and cause a linear foreign body that can lead to the small intestine bunching up and being cut through like cheese wire.
+Socks, pants, needles and thread and other materials can cause a physical obstruction if they ball up, or can unravel and cause a linear foreign body that can lead to the small intestine bunching up and being cut through like cheese wire.

 If you can see thread, string, or another form of cord hanging from your dog’s mouth or bottom, do not pull it or cut it.
 Doing so may cause injury and make it more difficult for us to treat your dog.

-For all cases phone your local vet for specific advice.
-Left untreated a foreign body can be fatal for your dog.
+If left untreated, swallowing a foreign body can be fatal for your dog.

 Although it’s almost impossible to stop dogs from putting things in their mouth, try to keep an eye on what they’re chewing.
-Avoid keeping too many dog toys lying around, and try and keep kids toys as well as clothing and underwear out of reach.
+Avoid keeping too many dog toys lying around, and try to keep kids’ toys as well as clothing and underwear out of reach.
 Ensure fruit stones, corn on the cobs and any cooked bones are disposed of safely and securely so your dog cannot access them.